Azure-Samples/azure-search-dotnet-samples/README.md

 This repository contains C# sample code used in Azure Cognitive Search quickstarts, tutorials, and examples.
 All samples run on the shared (free) Azure Cognitive Search service.

+## Quickstart v11

+This version of the quickstart is updated to use the new Azure.Search.Documents client library (version 11) of the Azure SDK for .NET.
+This is a NET Core console app that uses the new library to create, load, and query an index.

-## Quickstart
+## Quickstart v10

-This .NET Core console app uses the Azure Cognitive Search .NET SDK to create an index, load it with documents, and execute a few queries.
+This .NET Core console app uses the Azure Cognitive Search .NET SDK (version 10) to create an index, load it with documents, and execute a few queries.
 The index is modeled on a subset of the Hotels dataset, reduced for readability and comprehension.
 Index definition and documents are included in the code.

 ## Create your first app